metabase/metabase/enterprise/frontend/src/embedding-sdk/dev.md

 #### build-embedding-sdk:watch

-`build-embedding-sdk:watch` is the original command, the js output is fast, but the dts output is extremely slow and is not fixed by the fixup script on watch.
+`build-embedding-sdk:watch` is the original command, the js output is fast, but the dts output is extremely slow and is not fixed by the dts fixup script on watch so typescript definitions may be broken.

 #### embedding-sdk:dev